 Forbidden V D8 is a CBDv flower or Cannabidivari.
 Similar to CBD, CBDv is non-intoxicating but is rapidly becoming a favorite in the medical community.
 This cannibnoid is known for helping to reduce or prevent seizures, as well as reducing nausea.
 CBDv flower is also used by patients with Multiple Sclerosis (MS).

 Forbidden V D8 is a Sativa dominant hybrid great for anytime use, but best in the day.
 Forbidden V D8 helps to reduce the frequency of seizures.
-Not only that, but it has been used to help with mental disorders such as anxiety and ADHD.
+Not only that, but it has been used to promote wellness and support balance within the body, allowing individuals to potentially discover a renewed sense of calm and well-being by natural and holistic approach.
 The effects have been described as having mental clarity and peace of mind.
 Get your 1/4oz today for $29.99 today for the best smoke!

 The Hemp Farmer — The 2018 Farm Bill

 With the passage of the 2018 Farm Bill, farmers across the country are looking to start growing hemp even to the point of forsaking other crops.
 Tobacco farmers, because of the nature of the crop, are dually set up with barns and equipment for growing hemp.
 That, along with the falling price of many other crops, farmers saw a chance to salvage their farms by cultivating hemp.